Slashgear/personal-blog/src/pages/react-redux-pitfalls-and-best-pratices/index.md

 export const store = createStore(combineReducers({ user, product, account }))
 ```

-By following this principle, you can:
+By following this principle, you will:

 - keep reducers readable because they have a limited scope
 - structure and define the functionalities of your application